MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Select-String.md

 **AllMatches** parameter. **AllMatches** finds each occurrence of the pattern **PowerShell** on each line.
 The objects stored in the `$A` and `$B` variables are identical.

-The `$B.Matches.Length` property counts each occurrence of the pattern **PowerShell** on each line.
+The `$B.Matches.Length` property increases because for each line, every occurrence of the pattern **PowerShell** is counted.
-The count is higher because there is a line with two instances of the pattern **PowerShell**.

 ## PARAMETERS